Chronic Fatigue Syndrome (CFS)

 Quality Standards

-Our hand-selected therapists have trained in the UK’s most respected counselling institutions.
-They hold a minimum of 8 and up to 30 years clinical experience within the NHS, private and/or charitable sectors in and around London.
+Our hand-selected therapists have trained in the UK’s most respected institutions.
+They hold a minimum of 8 and up to 30 years clinical experience within the NHS, private and/or charitable sectors.
 They are registered with: